geoffswc/geoffswc.github.io/README.md

 ## Electives

-These workshops are offered on a rotating basis, and are not necessarily offered every quarter.
+Offered on a rotating basis, not all electives are offered every quarter.
 Although all workshops involve some hands-on coding, some material will be presented through lecture, slides, or demos.

 - Natural Language Processing and the UCSF "No More Silence" collection.
 - CSV Repair with Python (managing poorly formatted CSV files in research).